-- Live in a property that meets the state's basic habitability codes.
+- Live in a unit that meets the state's basic habitability codes.

-- Be notified when the landlord is looking to enter their premises for tasks, such as repairs, inspections or showings of the property.
+- Be given proper notice when the landlord is looking to enter their premises for tasks, such as repairs, inspections or showings of the home.

-- Be notified when the landlord is looking to make any changes to the terms of the lease or rental agreement.
+- Be notified when the landlord is looking to make any changes to the terms of the written rental agreements.

-- Be taken through the right eviction procedure when the landlord is seeking to have them evicted.
+- Be taken through the right eviction process when the landlord is seeking to have them evicted.

 - Have repairs done within a reasonable timeframe.

-As for responsibilities, tenants in Washington are responsible for:
+As for duties, Washington state tenants are responsible for:

-- Providing the landlord with notice prior to moving out.
+- Providing the landlord with a written notice prior to moving out.

 - Notifying the landlord whenever maintenance issues arise.

-- Ensuring the property is always clean and sanitary.
+- Ensuring the unit is always clean and sanitary.